 Rabbi Jessica K. Marshall

-Bringing heartfelt and joyous spiritual inclusivity to retreats, workshops, and the celebration of love stories.
+Bringing heartfelt and joyous spiritual inclusivity to sacred community, retreats, individual coaching, and the celebration of love stories.

-Guiding transformation through creative ritual, coaching, and soul-aligned intentional living.
+Guiding transformation through creative ritual, communal connection, and nurturing a relationship with Divinity.

 Sharing sacred guidance so you can…